Odesii/TTS/TO-DO.md

 - ✅and set so camera can't go past the bounds

 ### LOOT
--!CHests !work!!!! !need to edit tile sheet for anims
+- !CHests !work!!!! !need to edit tile sheet for anims
+- adjust range on pick up
+- make it only interactive once
 - Shrooms
 	- drops from enemies
 	- ✅random chests on map